-The goal of the "Alessandro Boulevard Corridor Demonstration Project - Phase I" was to identify opportunities for mixed use transit-oriented development along Alessandro Boulevard.
-With implementation of the Corridor Project, the City Moreno Valley will be able to provide additional Multiple Family housing in areas near existing or emerging employment and shopping centers along Alessandro Boulevard.
+The goal of the "Alessandro Boulevard Corridor Demonstration Project - Phase I" was to provide opportunities for mixed use transit-oriented development along Alessandro Boulevard.
+With implementation of the Corridor Project, the City Moreno Valley will be able to provide additional Multiple Family housing in areas near existing or emerging employment centers along Alessandro Boulevard.

 The areas noted in the Alessandro Boulevard Corridor Project to be rezoned to Residential 30 (R30) were also identified in the February 2011 General Plan Housing Element Update along with parcels near the northwest corner of Iris Avenue and Perris Boulevard.
-The Residential 30 (R30) rezoning proposed with the Alessandro Boulevard Corridor Project will allow the City of Moreno Valley to meet its 2008-2014 State-mandated Regional Housing Needs Assessment (RHNA) numbers, as well as provide a wider range of housing choices for the burgeoning Moreno Valley workforce.
+The Residential 30 (R30) rezoning proposed with the Alessandro Boulevard Corridor Project will allow the City of Moreno Valley to meet its 2008-2014 RHNA numbers.